thinkshout/thinkshout/blog/_posts/2016-01-28-drupal-global-events-portland.md

 * An introduction to CMS
 * File management and databases
-* Site building basics with content types, fields, and views Site building basics with content types, fields, and views
+* Site building basics with content types, fields, and views
 * Installation of modules and themes
 * Deploying to your web host with Git
 * Introduction to Drupal 8 theming with Twig templates